juswaa101/LaravelSentry/README.md

     ```

     ```bash
+    or
+    ```

+    ```bash
     php artisan queue:listen
     ```

     This command will start a worker process that listens for new jobs and processes them in the background.
 Make sure to keep this command running in a separate terminal window or as a background process.

-9. Start the development server:
+10. Start the development server:

     ```bash
     php artisan serve
     ```

-10. Open your browser and visit `http://{{APP_URL}}` to access the application.
+11. Open your browser and visit `http://{{APP_URL}}` to access the application.

 ![Landing Page](image.png)
-*Landing Page*
+_Landing Page_

 ## Usage

 -   Register a new user account.
 -   Log in with your credentials.
+-   Account Profile
 -   Email Verification
 -   Forgot Password
 -   Perform CRUD operations on the resources.

 ## Contributing